KernelDeimos/obvious-json/README.md

 Any alternate JSON implementation I found, such as streaming parsers, either didn't have an obvious way to get just a single value or had an entirely different purpose such as preservation of comments.

+## Contributing

+If obvious-json doesn't do something it obviously should, then PRs to correct these are welcome.
+Here are some known issues:

+- Parser context expects string input, so it doesn't work for asynchronous streaming.
+A change to add this would be considered in-scope as long as it doesn't break the existing interface.
+- Numbers with an exponential component are calculated with floating-point error (ex: 1.1e-1 = 0.11000000000000001).
+The builtin JSON parser would report 0.11 exactly.